listingslab/boilerplate-es6-sass/README.md

-## Boilerplate MVC Application using ES6
+## Boilerplate MVC Application with ES6

+Quickly get up and running with an ES6 MVC Application.

 ### Install
 ```